kalicalendar/community-calendar/README.md

 # \*kali

 \*kali is a calendar application for berlin-based groups of women* who learn how to code.
-\*kali is a platform that gathers all events of those groups, in order to build a stronger community and increase their visibility.
+As a platform it gathers all events of those groups, in order to build a stronger community and increase their visibility.

 Every group can create an account and post their events so that everyone interested can browse through them.